Trees : Stefaan van Biesen

 Hof Ter Saksen Beveren Belgium.
 Sound Walk Sunday September 2019.

-Sound Walk Sunday 2019 took place on Sunday 1st September in the UK [London], as part of a week-long festival of sound walking events and performances beginning on the 1st September, globally celebrating outdoor audio, geo-located, immersive performances, listening walks and sound walks.
-In the coming months, we will be issuing calls for walking pieces that have been produced since Sound Walk Sunday 2017, and for new work to be premiered on Sound Walk Sunday 2019.
+Sound Walk Sunday 2019 took place on Sunday, 1st September, in London, UK, as part of a global week-long festival celebrating sound walking events and performances.
+This worldwide event showcases outdoor audio, geo-located immersive performances, listening walks, and sound walks.
+In the months following, calls will be issued for walking pieces produced since Sound Walk Sunday 2017, as well as new works to premiere at Sound Walk Sunday 2019.

 C H L O R O P H I L I A [ 2 0 1 4 ].

-Hoss made the analysis that the phenomenon Chlorophilia was a passionate force that drove people to see their admiration and attraction as an impulse that leads to change and respect.
-The increasingly blurred line between culture and the natural world served as a forum to explore how aesthetics and morality were closely related to each other.
-'Chlorophilia' became a common denominator for the work of breeders, (ecological) garden communities and researchers, both by artists and experts in a tradition as old as human culture.
+Hoss analyzed chlorophilia as a passionate force driving people to channel their admiration and attraction into a catalyst for change and respect toward nature.
+The increasingly blurred boundaries between culture and the natural world provide a space to explore how aesthetics and morality intertwine.
+Chlorophilia has become a common thread connecting the work of breeders, ecological gardening communities, artists, and researchers—carrying on a tradition as old as human culture itself.

-In recent decades the dialogue between art and science has become visible again through a social, societal and environmental undercurrent.
-It has become an exciting encounter between reason and intuition, body and spirit, culture and nature.
-A cherished utopy of opposites that are not entirely irreconcilable in my world.
+In recent decades, the dialogue between art and science has reemerged, fueled by social, societal, and environmental concerns.
+This dialogue creates an exciting meeting point between reason and intuition, body and spirit, culture and nature—a cherished utopia of opposites that, in my view, are not entirely irreconcilable.

-Every action has a meaning for someone, or the 'other'.
-Deep inside, we do not escape the sprouting, boundless wisdom of biodiversity in which everyone and everything is interconnected.
-That "even the flight of a butterfly has an effect on the entire planet".
+Every action carries meaning for someone, for the “other.”
+Deep down, we cannot escape the sprouting, boundless wisdom of biodiversity, where all beings and things are interconnected—reminding us that “even the flight of a butterfly affects the entire planet.”

 Stefaan van Biesen 2014.